 Find Money for College

-The well-prepared high school student will already know that there is a wealth of options to consider when you’re looking to find money for college.
-They’ll also know that paying for college isn’t an easy feat, and usually accomplished by exploring all of the resources available – scholarships, grants, tax credits, and student loans.
-The best strategies are to apply early for the best and most generous financial aid from a college, as often awards are given on a first come, first-served basis, and to apply often, as the more scholarships you strive for the more of a chance you’ll have to pay for school with the least amount of borrowing.
+The well-prepared high school student will know that there are many scholarships options to seek when funding college education.
+Paying for college is not easy feat, and is typically accomplished by exploring all of the resources available – scholarships, grants, tax credits, and student loans.
+The best strategies are to apply early for the best and most generous financial aid from a college, as many awards are given on a first come, first-served basis.
+Also apply often, as your chances of earning scholarships increases and you will not have to borrow or pay as much in the end.

 Avoiding Student Loans

-The best options when paying for school are the options that will come at no cost to you.
-Money that you don’t have to repay in the form of scholarships and grants is not only attainable but an expected part of most financial aid packages.
-The neediest students are usually good candidates for federal grants, and even those with an average amount of need will find that they are eligible for dozens of scholarships if they try out a free scholarship search.
+The best scholarships are the ones that come at no cost to you.
+Money that you don’t have to repay in the form of scholarships and grants is not only attainable but is expected of most financial aid packages.
+Students that have the most financial need are usually strong candidates for federal grants, and even those with minor financial need will find that they are eligible for dozens of scholarships if they conduct a free scholarship search.

-Starting anytime in high school (preferably by the time you start the college application process), you can fill out a profile in just a few minutes and receive a customized list of scholarship opportunities based on the information you’ve provided.
-From there, you’ll have access to detailed scholarship information for each competition, as well as the resources (contact info, request forms, etc.) you need to find out anything else you want to know about each scholarship listed.
-Incoming college freshmen should try to limit borrowing money as much as possible, and set the pace for trying to find money for college in the form of scholarships and grants as upperclassmen as well.
+Starting anytime in high school, preferably by the time you start the college application process, you can fill out a profile in a few minutes and receive a customized list of scholarship opportunities based on the information you’ve provided.
+From there, you’ll have access to detailed scholarship information for each competition, as well as the resources (contact info, request forms, etc.) necessary for the scholarship.
+Incoming college freshmen should limit borrowing as much as possible, and set the pace for trying to find money for college in the form of scholarships and grants as upperclassmen as well.
 While student loans are often necessary at some point in your college career, especially if you’re attending a private four-year university with high tuition costs, they should also be the last resort.

 Keep Your Options Open

-So you’ve received the last of your scholarship awards and grant funding, and your parents’ savings account has been significantly depleted.
-You’ve taken out what you think is the minimum in student loans, but are worried now that you’ll have a tough time making ends meet.
-Caution and sacrifice go a long way in cutting down and keeping down that student loan total.
+If you have receieved the last of your scholarship awards and grant funding, and your parents’ savings account has been significantly depleted, you may be worried about making ends meet.
+Even though you may think you have taken out a small percentage in student loans, sacrifice goes a long way in preventing future debt and anxiety.
 Consider working part-time through school so that you’re not running up debt to pay for your cost of living expenses.
-Or think about attending a community college where you’d not only face tuition fees at less than half the levels of most major universities, but have the option of living at home if you live close enough to the school.
+Also consider attending a community college where tuition cost are more than half the cost of most major universities.
+Living at home if you live close enough to the school is wise as well, so as to reduce room and board costs which can cost several thousands of dollars.
 Even taking your general education requirements at a community college and then transferring to a four-year college two years later could save you thousands of dollars in the long run.